aeoss/fusionauth-cicd-example/README.md

 #### `FUSIONAUTH_TOKEN`

 This is an API token with access to GET/POST/PATCH to the proper API endpoints.
-Most notable, you'll need the ability to GET/POST/PATCH to email templates, and PATCH to system-configuration.
+You'll need the ability to GET/POST/PATCH to email templates, and PATCH to system-configuration.
+If you don't use email templates you do not need to provide access to that endpoint.

 ### Optional Env Variables